jaseknighter/krill/README.md

 <br><br>
 it is divided into four UI sections:

-1. menu name
+a. menu name
-2. control parameters
+b. control parameters
-3. input output labels and values
+c. input output labels and values
-4. patchpoints
+d. patchpoints

 the mod matrix has 5 menus (e1 navigates between them):